Associate Degree in Social Work in California: Programs, Careers & Transfer Pathways

 Social Work Associate Programs in CA

 The following is a list of affordable social work associate degree programs in California, including on-campus and online, full-time and part-time options to accommodate students with a variety of needs and learning styles.
-These include offerings at traditional colleges and universities as well as community colleges all over the state.
+These include offerings at traditional colleges and universities, as well as community colleges all over the state.

 It’s worth noting that some of the following programs offer degrees in Human Services rather than Social Work.
 These are similar course offerings to Social Work programs and will render graduates eligible for the same positions in social work organizations.